Duwles/iron-hot12t/README.md

 # iron-hot12t

- The soldering iron temperature PID controller for HakkoT12 tips.
+The iron soldering temperature controller for HakkoT12 heaters.

+## Hardware of MasterUnit